-The 'Save Formulas' icon will allow the user to save formulas, which can then be loaded by using the 'Load Formulas' icon.
+The 'Save' icon will allow you to save your formulas, which can be loaded by using the 'Load' button .

 On pressing 'OK', the result is a new spectrum which will consist of the sum of spectrum B plus two times spectrum A.